MaceWindu/Seq.App.Teams.AdaptiveCard/README.md

 - `_nomd(param)`: this function takes single parameter of any type and in case of string escapes all supported [markdown control sequences](https://learn.microsoft.com/en-us/adaptive-cards/authoring-cards/text-features).
 Function is useful when rendered text could contain markdown-like character sequences as AdaptiveCard doesn't provide option to disable markdown from template.
 - `_jsonPrettify(param)`: same as built-in jsonStringify(), but `JSON` rendered indented and `null` values are ommited
+- `_colorUri(hex_rgb)`: generates data uri with one-pixel image of specified color.
+Parameter must be string with hex color in `RRGGBB` form.
+Because `AdaptiveCard` doesn't support background color but supports background image, this function could be used to emulate background color using background image.

 ## Extra Links